 You’ll find a more detailed discussion of coffee shop start-up costs, including an entire coffee shop business plan, in Seven Steps to Success in the Specialty Coffee Industry, written by Crimson Cup founder Greg Ubert.

-Questions about how to start a coffee shop?
+Do you have more questions about how to start a coffee shop?
 We’re here to help!
 Give us a call at 888-800-9224 or fill out this form, and we’ll get right back to you.

 Since 1991, Crimson Cup Coffee & Tea has hand-roasted great-tasting specialty coffee in Columbus, Ohio.
 We’ve also taught more than 250 independent business owners how to open a coffee shop through our coffee shop franchise alternative program.
 We were honored to be selected as the 2016 Roast Magazine Roaster of the Year.